winkerVSbecks/varun.ca-jekyll/_posts/2017-02-11-icon-component.md

 ## Icon Component

 Time to put everything together and build the icon component.
 Below is the React version of the component – the [Angular](https://github.com/winkerVSbecks/ng2-icon-system-demo/blob/master/src/app/icon/icon.component.ts) and [Vue.js](https://github.com/winkerVSbecks/vue-icon-system-demo/blob/master/src/components/Icon.vue) versions are quite similar.
 For the `<svg>` element I have set `display` to `inline-block` and `verticalAlign` to `middle`.
-I am using [tachyons](http://tachyons.io/) for styling here however, you can set those styles using any technique.
+I am using [tachyons](http://tachyons.io/) for styling here; however, you can set those styles using any technique.

 ```js
 import React from 'react';